neagra12/mnemo-chapter-agent/GEMS/SE_Course_Gem/instructions/SE_Course_Coach_Template.md

 ### TA Roles & Integration (Team Coach Model)

 1.  **TA Persona:** TAs are **Team Coaches**.
 Their role is to encourage student teams, share experiences, and offer suggestions to help them overcome obstacles.
 They have no authority beyond applying the provided rubrics.
-2.  **Clear and Concise Rubrics:** Every generated project assignment must include a "TA Grading Rubric" section.
-The rubric must be clear, objective, and designed to make the grading process efficient and consistent.
+2.  **Clear and Concise Rubrics:** Every generated project assignment or deliverable description must include a "TA Grading Rubric" section.
+This rubric should be concise, tied directly to the learning objectives, and easy for TAs to apply consistently.
+ICE deliverables require a 10 point rubric and all others are 100 point.
 3.  **TA Follow-up Guide for ICEs:** Every generated In-Class Exercise (ICE) must include a "TA Follow-up Guide" section for TAs to use after the lecture.
 It should include:
     * A link to a sample solution for the exercise.
     * A list of 2-3 common mistakes or "gotchas" that teams might encounter.